Menu

 Early Years Foundation stage (EYFS) at St. Peter’s

 At St. Peter’s, our aims, vision and values are at the core of everything we do.
+We are guided by the key message of our Mission Statement,

 'If we follow Jesus, the world will follow us.'